 What are you currently working on and what are your future plans?

 In my role of Data & AI Global Offer Leader for public services, I do have a few current quests I follow.
-First, I’m all focused on creating our portfolio all around the topic of Collaborative Data Ecosystems, and how public organizations can win insights by sharing their data.
+First, I’m all focused on creating our portfolio all around the topic of Collaborative Data Ecosystems, and how public organisations can win insights by sharing their data.
 This applies across the scope of Public Sector, whether for symptom assessment by hospitals, fraud detection by tax agencies, or earth observation by smart cities.

 Second, I will continue to tackle the field of good (as in ethical) AI that meets AI for Good (as in fostering sustainability and progress), and I’m very much looking forward to some events that are coming up – starting with the MyData Conference in Helsinki and this year’s AI4Good summit of the United Nations.